+ships limits (Section 7 & Appendix 1 Additional obligations on High Im Under the existing Code, subject to certain exceptions, the number In keeping with normal industry practice both in Ireland and of directorships held by directors of institutions is limited.
+The worldwide, employees of the captive manager (MMSD) act Central Bank requires that the number of directorships of credit as directors for their client companies.
+Given these institutions and insurance undertakings held by a director shall not restrictions on numbers, all MMSD employees (bar one) have exceed five and that the number of directorships of other entities resigned all director positions from non-captives which shall not exceed eight.
+In the case of High Impact designated operate under the Code.
+This has resulted in additional institutions, the Central Bank requires that the number of costs to the clients, is anti-competitive when compared with directorships of credit institutions and insurance undertakings held practice in other EU domiciles and created unnecessary by a director shall not exceed three and that the number of additional complexity for this sector.
+As a result we consider directorships of other entities shall not exceed five. this to be a restrictive practice and for the quasi-captive non- commercial clients we view the restrictions on numbers to be The Central Bank invites your comments on how this disproportionate to the nature, scale and complexity for this type of institution. requirement has operated and it the infinits are appropriate.
 Under the existing Code, subject to certain exceptions, the number of directorships held by directors of institutions is limited.
 The Central Bank requires that the number of directorships of credit institutions and insurance undertakings held by a director shall not exceed five and that the number of directorships of other entities shall not exceed eight.
-In the case of High Impact designated institutions, the Central Bank requires that the number of directorships of credit institutions and insurance undertakings held by a director shall not exceed three and that the number of directorships of other entities shall not exceed five.
+In the case of High Impact designated institutions, the Central Bank requires that the number of directorships of credit institutions and insurance undertakings held by a director shall not exceed three and that the number of

-The Central Bank invites your comments on how this requirement has operated and if the limits are appropriate.

-Other matters
+Other Other matters

 i.
+Defin i.
 Definitions

-In order to maintain a consistent approach within the Central Bank's supervisory regime, it is proposed to redefine the category of 'Major Institution' as used in the current Code to that of the Central Bank's Probability Risk Impact SysteM2 ('PRISM') category of 'High Impact Institution'.
+14 In order to maintain a consistent approach within the Central Bank's supervisory regime, it is proposed to redefine the category of 'Major Institution' as used in the current Code to that of the Central Bank's Probability Risk Impact SysteM 2 ('PRISM') category of 'High Impact Institution'.
 It is also proposed to use the terminology of the other PRISM impact categories (Medium-High, Medium-Low and Low) as appropriate throughout the Code.